ansible/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

    HostName junos01
    User myuser

+   # Where host is listening for NETCONF on port 22
-   ProxyCommand ssh user@bastion01 nc %h %p %r
+   ProxyCommand ssh user@bastion01 nc %h %p
+   # Where host is listening for NETCONF on port 830
+   ProxyCommand ssh user@bastion01 nc %h 830

 Example Ansible inventory file